 The second wave of commercial construction in downtown McMinnville occurred between 1913 and 1937.
-Architecturally, these buildings conveyed Commercial style influences that were first being used in the early 1900s within the city.
-These often had large display windows at the storefronts, decorative parapets, and ranged from one to four stories in height.
 Third Street was paved in 1912, shepherding in a new era of development.
 Transportation was on the rise in the community, as the Southern Pacific completed its new depot at the east end of Third Street.
 Construction boomed in 1928 with \$463,984 in permits issued.
-This period of intense growth left a lasting legacy in the substantial build out of both the downtown commercial district and surrounding residential neighborhoods.